hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/six_lessons_on_raja-yoga/806_raja-yoga_iii.md

 We must give a new direction to the "sun" and "moon" currents and open for them a new passage through the centre of the spinal cord.
-When we succeed in bringing the currents through this passage called "Sushumnâ", up to the brain, we are for the time being separated entirely from the body.
+When we succeed in bringing the currents through this passage called "Sushumnā", up to the brain, we are for the time being separated entirely from the body.